ThibaudS-web/P7_Search_algorithm/README.md

 ## Presentation

 For this project, a research algorithm is being implemented.
 The user has the possibility to filter recipes from the kitchen with a search bar and 3 differents filters (Filter by ingredients, appliances, and utensils).
+I use the MVC architecture.

 ## Project constraint